moshozen/MZRelationalCollectionController/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project simply clone the repo, open the `Example/MZRelationalCollectionController.xcworkspace` workspace, and go to town.

 ## Requirements